cityofaustin/atd-mobile-signals-work-orders/README.md

 `npm start`

 In development, this project uses [Prettier](https://prettier.io/) for code formatting which is set in .prettierrc.
 Visit link for installation or install the [extension for VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

+## Reference Documentation

+Initial notes on the project can be found [here](https://gist.github.com/mateoclarke/8a16b1a212d390c00b01b7fdc33c2b94).

+Documentation on the current Knack frontend for Markings Work Orders: https://github.com/cityofaustin/data-tracker-guides/blob/master/signs_markings/work_order_management.md#managing-work-orders

+Documentation for what Tech and Supers can do to Signals Work Orders depending on the status of the Work Order can be found here: https://docs.google.com/spreadsheets/d/1kyqQnyC3gqMo3X0EeqUumRO0RZx0PRaEDfmeC1WGC5E/edit?usp=sharing

 ## License